-Brian Hand, science education professor in the University of Iowa College of Education, was honored with the Michael J. Brody Award for Faculty Excellence in Service.
+Brian Hand, a science education professor in the University of Iowa College of Education, was honored with the Michael J. Brody Award for Faculty Excellence in Service.

 Awarded in memory of Professor Michael J. Brody, it is one of the finest recognitions for faculty at the University of Iowa.